Solo-it/macos-soft/README.md

 https://stackoverflow.com/questions/34909101/how-can-i-easily-switch-between-php-versions-on-mac-osx

-php 7.4 not install
+if php 7.4 not install then weed install from:

    brew install shivammathur/php/php@7.4

    brew list | grep php

 ## Change from 8.4 to 7.4